kylesluder/objc-namespaces/README.md

 The Default Namespace
 =====

-There exists one namespace named `default` to which all classes, categories, and protocols are assumed to belong unless otherwise specified.
-This namespace exists primarily to support interoperating with existing code that is not namespace-aware.
+There exists one namespace named `default` namespace to which all classes, categories, and protocols are assumed to belong unless otherwise specified.
+The contents of this namespace are visible from every scope.
+(See "Namespace Scopes and the `@using` Directive").

+**Rationale:** This namespace exists primarily to support interoperating with existing code that is not namespace-aware.
 In particular, to remain compatible with existing code, framework classes should remain in the default namespace while their private methods should be moved to categories in a private namespace.

 Qualified Identifiers